athaioan/Analysis-and-Search-of-Visual/README.md

 # Analysis-and-Search-of-Visual

-Projects' implementation in the context of the Analysis and Search of Visual Data course.
+Projects' implementation for the Analysis and Search of Visual Data course.

 The provided code was written by me, while the reports were written jointly by me and Aleix Espuña Fontcuberta.